What does academic success look like at iLEAD Agua Dulce, utilizing the iLEAD Schools educational model?

 We believe in focusing on the whole child and promoting social and emotional growth, because education is about more than just high test scores. iLEAD is also committed to incorporating technology and real-world experiences that bring classroom learning to life.

 The Core of iLEAD Education

 Utilizing Project-Based Learning (PBL), iLEAD focuses on deeper learning practices that motivate and challenge our learners, allowing them to apply what they learn in one subject area to situations in another.
-This is just one more way they find their classwork relating to life beyond the classroom.
+This is just one more way classwork relates to life beyond the classroom.

 Mastery of academic content is critical to children’s future success in college, careers, and life.
 It’s the foundation of deeper-learning classrooms.
-Our learners have multiple opportunities to engage with high-level content through our robust programming as well as other educational learning opportunities such as
+Our learners have multiple opportunities to engage with high-level content through our robust programs.

 Mastery of Core Academic Content: Learners lay their academic foundation in subjects such as reading, writing, arts, math, and science, understanding essential principles and procedures, recalling facts and drawing on their knowledge to complete tasks.